Severe Thunderstorm Warning issued for Antelope, Knox, Madison, Pierce by NWS - News Break

 Severe Thunderstorm Warning issued for Antelope, Knox, Madison, Pierce by NWS

-Effective: 2021-06-23 23:54:00 CDT Expires: 2021-06-24 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-23 23:40:00 CDT Expires: 2021-06-24 00:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 To report severe weather contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Omaha.
-Target Area: Antelope; Knox; Madison; Pierce A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR NORTHWESTERN MADISON...WESTERN PIERCE...ANTELOPE AND SOUTHWESTERN KNOX COUNTIES At 1154 PM CDT, a severe thunderstorm was located 5 miles east of Orchard, or 27 miles east of O`neill, moving southeast at 25 mph.
+Target Area: Antelope; Knox; Madison; Pierce A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1215 AM CDT FOR NORTHWESTERN MADISON...WESTERN PIERCE...ANTELOPE AND SOUTHWESTERN KNOX COUNTIES At 1139 PM CDT, a severe thunderstorm was located over Orchard, or 23 miles east of O`neill, moving east at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northwestern Madison, western Pierce, Antelope and southwestern Knox Counties, including the following locations...
-The Highway 14 And 59 Junction, Royal, Brunswick, Foster, Ashfall Fossil Beds State Historical Park and Tilden.
+This severe storm will be near Plainview around 1210 AM CDT.
+Other locations impacted by this severe thunderstorm include The Highway 14 And 59 Junction, Royal, Brunswick, Foster, Ashfall Fossil Beds State Historical Park and Tilden.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov